Tuesday, April 18, 2023

 Window boxes and ball finials are made and ready to get stained and installed.
 Kelsom (finish carpenter) and Kolby (wood turner) are both beautiful craftsmen.

-The white bracket side details are installed.
+The white gable bracket details are installed.

-I don't have the skill or program to do a real rendering, but here is my amateur attempt at getting an idea of what the new garage door will look like in the house.
+I don't have the skill or program to do a real rendering, but here is my amateur attempt at getting an idea of what the new garage door will look like on the house.
 I can't wait for the garage door to come!

 We are in the process of installing the false beam ends.
 We still need to install them on the front twin gables, but my finish carpenter had an urgent personal matter that has called him away, so we are waiting on him.
 He put the weather vane up though, which is exciting.
 It is still such shiny copper and brass that it looks cheap and artificial, but once it ages to the degree of tarnish I want, I will clear coat it with lacquer.

-The lower half of the house is painted.
-I'm still agonizing over the color of white.
+The lower half of the house is painted!
+But, I'm still agonizing over the color of white.
 Sherwin Williams apparently doesn't have any exterior paint with the color of base I need to get the right color white. 😡 We decided to live with it for a bit while we shop around for the better tone of white

 I added the house numbers over the front door.